-In your request, you did not express interest to have access to some of these personal data and did not put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
-Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subject's legitimate interests might be prejudiced.
+In your requests, you do not express any particular interest to have access to these personal data, nor do you put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
+Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subjects' legitimate interests might be prejudiced.